aleparuokakauppa/sweeper/README.md

 ## Mine sweeper game made with pyglet and sweeperlib helper library
 Simple mine sweeper implementation for Elementary Programming class

-The program keeps track of a scoreboard of previous games and their details
+The program keeps track of previous games and their details with a scoreboard that is printed when the game is started

 The game starts with an initial CLI for game initialization and scoreboard logging